COVID19 Preparedness Plan

 Social distancing of at least six feet will be implemented and maintained between employees and customers, clients, patrons, guests and visitors in the workplace through the following engineering and administrative controls: Anytime employees, customers, patients and/or visitors are within six feet of each other, they are required to wear a mask

-· The entire home office is professionally disinfected every other week by an outside firm
+- The entire Otsego “home” office is professionally disinfected every other week by an outside firm

-· “Potluck” or group lunches are not allowed until further notice
+- “Potluck” or group lunches are not allowed on premise until further notice

 Worker hygiene and source controls